-4.7 The Impact Score and Likelihood Scores are multiplied together to give a Current Risk Score, which are the risk scores based on the controls that are currently in place.
+3.9 The Impact Score and Likelihood Scores are multiplied together to give a Current Risk Score, which are the risk scores based on the controls that are currently in place.
 The Risk Score is defined from very high to low as follows:

 Score 20-25 Very High Risk

 Score 12-16 High Risk

-Score 6-10 Moderate Risk
+Score 6-10 Medium Risk

 Score 1-5 Low Risk

-- 4.8 The Governance Statement notes the risk scores for the 22 risk areas.
-The Governance Arrangements Assessment Group concluded:
+3.10 The Governance Statement notes the risk scores for the 24 risk areas.
+The assessment by departments and the Governance Arrangements Assessment Group concluded:

-- Number of very high risks: 0
+• Number of very high risks: 0

-- Number of high risks:3
+• Number of high risks: 4

-- Number of moderate risks: 11
+• Number of medium risks: 11

-- Number of low risks: 8
+• Number of low risks: 9

-- 4.9 Where the current risk scores continue to be higher than the Council is willing to accept, further implementation steps have been identified and outlined in the Statement.

-- 4.10 The majority of matters that have been highlighted in this systematic analysis have already been identified by the Council, with the further mitigating steps included in the Strategic Plan.
+3.11 Where the current risk scores continue to be higher than the Council is willing to accept, further implementation steps have been identified and outlined in the Statement.
+However, it is emphasised that the majority of matters that have been highlighted in this systematic analysis have already been identified by the Council.